 If you need to buy stock, you have a lot of options for brokerages (the people who go and buy it for you).

 The creation of the internet brought along online brokerages – companies who made the stock market available to everybody.
 They brought the cost of trades down by 80% over the years.
-You can now make trades for $4.95 instantly.
+You could then make trades for $4.95 instantly.

-Buying stock hasn’t always been this easy and cheap.
-It was something reserved for the wealthy and those with connections.
-The fact that stock trading has never been more attainable is a sign of the amazing times we live in.
-What used to be advanced financial tools are now normal everyday products that everyone uses.
+Buying stock hasn’t always been easy and cheap.
+It was something reserved for the wealthy and those with connections, as you needed a stock broker who was willing to work with your money.
+The fact stock trading has never been more attainable is a sign of the amazing times we live in.
+What used to be advanced financial services are now normal everyday products for you.

 Low fees make equity (aka stock) investing more accessible to everyone, opening another option to generate wealth.

-Fees can significantly impact your ability to make money trading stocks when starting out.
+Fees can significantly impact your ability to make money buying stocks, especially when you are getting started.
 They can rob you of your profit if you aren’t trading enough money.
 Every time you place an order to buy or sell stocks, you have to pay a fee.
-Most online brokerages charge between $5 and $7 per trade.
+Whatever money you earn when you sell the stock, you have to subtract the cost to purchase and sell the stock shares.

 I use Charles Schwab for most of my trades.
-They now charge $4.95 for me to buy or sell any stocks or ETF.
+They will charge $4.95 for me to buy or sell any stocks.
 This means it will cost me $9.90 to buy and eventually sell the stock…$4.95 x 2.

 Now, $9.90 is 2% of $504.92.
 This means you have a 2% loss as soon as you enter the trade.
-Now, you have an extra 2% return you need to hit before making a profit, and we all know profit is the goal.
+Now, you have an extra 2% return you need to hit before making a profit.

 I stumbled across Robinhood a few years ago before they launched.
 There was an article announcing some startup looking to offer absolutely free trading.
 I didn’t believe they would make it work but signed up for the beta anyway.

-Robinhood is an app focused on us millennials.
+Robinhood is an app and website focused on us millennial investors.
 The app is simple (too simple for some, which I’ll talk about later) and helps make the idea of buying stocks significantly more approachable.
 It really is $0.00 for every trade, avoiding all trading fees.
 They also have no account minimums, meaning you could drop in $126.23 for 1 share of VTI, and officially be a diversified stock investor in a few minutes.

 Your money is SPIC insured up to $500,000, in case the company goes under or something odd happens.
 Robinhood talks about their protections on the site, and it’s worth a quick check.